Miami Motorcycle Accident Lawyer

 Following a motorcycle crash, it is crucial that the injured rider be aware of the statute of limitations for filing a lawsuit against the person who hit them and as well as filing any other third party claim.
 The State of Florida has a four year statute of limitations for filing claims for injuries sustained in car/motorcycle accidents.
 This means that an injured person has four years from the date of the accident to file in court.
 If a family wants to file a wrongful death suit for a family member who was killed in a motorcycle collision, the statute of limitations is reduced to two years from the date of the victim’s death.

 The sheer trauma of experiencing a motorcycle crash and the injuries that result is understatedly overwhelming.
 It is easy for someone who is trying to heal physically and emotionally to let insurance paperwork, medical bills, and the opportunity to file a lawsuit slip through the cracks.
-Hiring an experienced personal injury trial attorney is a vital step in receiving compensation for both physical and emotional injuries.
+Hiring an experienced Miami motorcycle accident and injury attorney is a vital step in receiving compensation for both physical and emotional injuries.